 Thirty-nine (39) municipalities exist in the County.
 In terms of population, they vary significantly.
 The City of West Palm Beach is the largest (117,415) while the City of Westlake (906) is the smallest (see Table 3.1).
 There are three (3) urban centers of population along the coast: in south PBC, the Boca Raton/Delray Beach/Boynton Beach area (combined population - 244,648); the West Palm Beach/Lake Worth Beach/Riviera Beach area (combined population - 197,238) in central PBC; and in north PBC, the Palm Beach Gardens/Jupiter area (combined population - 120,229).
 Two (2) other centers of population exist in the County.
-One (1) is the Glades agricultural communities of Belle Glade, Pahokee, and South Bay that border Lake Okeechobee, (combined population - 27,082).
-This area has unique needs because of its relative physical isolation from the highly urban areas along the Atlantic coast.
+One is the Glades agricultural communities of Belle Glade, Pahokee, and South Bay that border on Lake Okeechobee, (combined population - 27,082).
+This area has unique needs because of its relative physical isolation from the highly urban area along the Atlantic coast.
 The other area, rapidly urbanizing, is the Royal Palm Beach/Wellington/Greenacres (combined population - 144,559) area.
 Based upon the figures provided by the U.S. Census Bureau, the City of West Palm Beach has experienced the largest population growth amongst the municipalities of PBC, with an increase in population of 17,496 during the period of 2010 through 2020.

-As growth has occurred and PBC has become more and more urbanized, large portions of the County have experienced shifting land use patterns, moving from rural, agricultural areas to emerging residential communities, industrial and business employment centers.
+As growth has occurred, and PBC has become more and more urbanized, large portions of the County have experienced shifting land use patterns, moving from rural, agricultural areas to emerging residential communities, industrial and business employment centers.
 Land in PBC is used for three (3) major purposes: urban uses, agriculture, and protecting environmentally sensitive resource areas (e.g., water conservation areas, Corbett Wildlife Refuge, beach areas).
 Table 3.2 provides a synopsis of each municipality.

 From a hazards perspective, transportation is an important component shaping the overall development pattern.
 Being a major urban county, the residents and businesses are serviced by many suppliers that depend upon the air, rail, and trucking industries that distribute goods throughout the region.
 Key major modes of transportation traverse throughout PBC.
 The area is served by major transportation corridors (e.g., Interstate 95, Florida Turnpike), four (4) rail lines (Florida East Coast Railroad, CSX Railroad, Tri-Rail, and Brightline), the Port of Palm Beach, and Palm Beach International Airport.
-Brightline is a high-speed, inter-city rail route operating between Miami and Orlando with two (2) stations in Palm Beach County, Boca Raton and West
+Brightline is a new high-speed railroad service that currently services Miami to two (2) stations in Palm Beach County (Boca Raton and West Palm Beach) with plans to expand to Orlando beginning in September 2023.

-Palm Beach.
 As the area becomes more urban and more congested, the potential for transportation accidents will increase.